eliheuer/open-gate-naskh/README.md

 -Eli H

-Open Gate Naskh is a typeface for the Perso-Arabic script in the Persian-Naskh style.
+Open Gate Naskh is a typeface for the Perso-Arabic script in a persian-naskh-like style.

 ![Screen Shot 2](documentation/screen-shots/screen-shot-2020-07-20.png)